 - Either be awake or make sure your teen knows to wake you.

 - Have a conversation with your teen to make sure they are coherent.

-- Check for signs and smells of alcohol use.
+- Check for signs and smells of alcohol or marijuana use.
 (Some parents require their teens to kiss them on the cheek so they can get a good smell.
 Determine what works for your family!)

 - Ask how the evening went and if there were any problems.

 - Ask if there was alcohol present.
 If so, ask how that made him/her feel and what could be done next time to avoid the risk of problems.

 Implementing different parenting techniques will ensure that you are serious about “no drinking.”

 - Get to know all you can about your teen’s friends.
 Get to know the parents of your teen’s friends.